 Chapter 7 bankruptcy can be filed for your business if it is a partnership, LLC, or corporation.
 This option is most often used if the business is going to be closed altogether.
-It absolves a business owner of having to sell off assets and dealing with creditors.
-The downside with chapter 7 is that your personal liabilities for business debts remain.
+It absolves a business owner(s) of having to sell off assets and dealing with creditors.
+The downside with a Chapter 7 bankruptcy is that your personal liabilities for business debts remain.

 Chapter 13 bankruptcy can only be filed as an individual, not as a separate business entity.
 Unless of course you are sole owner and proprietor – in this case, you and your business are considered one and the same.
 Chapter 13 is most attractive to business owners with plenty of assets who intend on keeping their business as it allows you arrange a repayment plan for existing debts.
 Personal liability for business debts can also be tossed into this bankruptcy.

 Talk To A Bankruptcy Expert & Experienced Bankruptcy Lawyer

 Deciding on the bankruptcy that’s right for you may seem like a complicated choice.
 In some cases, it can be.
 You want to be sure that you pick the best option that is right for you and your business.
 Don’t go through this process alone, there are bankruptcy lawyers that are experts in helping you decide what is best for your specific situation.
 Joel R. Spivack is an experienced bankruptcy lawyer that can help you with your specific case.
 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.
 Contact the Law Office of Joel R. Spivack today at 856-488-1200 for a free initial consultation with a personal bankruptcy attorney or by filling out our contact form.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.